 Betty Teel: A graduate of the University of Texas with a degree in education, Betty lives with her husband in the Texas Hill Country.
 She came out of retirement to become the editor of Trends-in-Medicine.
 She keeps us all honest and correct!

 Diana Quinn: A veteran reporter with more than 30 years experience in network TV, network radio, and print, Diana has covered both major political and medical stories.
 Based in Washington DC, Diana is also an artist and well-known local musician.
 One of her four bands, Honky Tonk Confidential, has four CDs and has performed at venues such as the Grand Ole Opry and the Kennedy Center.
 CBS News chief Washington correspondent Bob Schieffer writes and often performs with the band.
 Visit Diana’s website at www.muddypaws.com.

-Ethan Snyder.
-Ethan started working part-time for Trends-in-Medicine when he was just 13 as our I-device (iPhone, iPad) technical consultant.
+Ethan Snyder: Ethan started working part-time for Trends-in-Medicine when he was just 13 as our iDevice (iPhone, iPad) technical consultant.
 Ethan began his writing career at the same age, with his first children’s book, The Adventures of Squirrel and Chipmunk in Maine in bookstores in 2012, followed by Adventures in the World of Minecraft in 2014.
 He has a third book in the works.
-In 2022, Ethan started writing for Trends-in-Medicine.
-He also is an entrepreneur who created two clothing lines, Baked Kix and Imperial Boys, and started a successful poster design business.
-Ethan enjoys travelling around the world, playing Guitar Hero, and anime.
+In 2022, Ethan started writing for Trends-in-Medicine, and in 2023 he became a staff writer.
+He also is an entrepreneur who previously created two clothing lines, Baked Kix and Imperial Boys, and started a successful poster design business.
+Ethan enjoys traveling around the world, playing video games, and indulging in Japanese culture.